 If the candidates join a small company, they can express that they love to have a greater and wider scope of responsibilities and how they can contribute to the organization's betterment.

 They can even praise the organization by saying what products, services, or software of the company they like and the potential of the industry's following.
 They can give this reason to join the company.
-The candidate has to show that he/she wasn't chosen by the company accidentally, and he/she would not leave the company if he or gets better opportunities.
+The candidate has to show that he/she wasn't chosen by the company accidentally and that he/she would not leave the company if he or she got better opportunities.

 3) What is a typical day at work according to you?